Why is water treatment necessary?

 What kind of facility and equipment is an ideal candidate for Bon Aqua water treatment?

-• Bon Aqua™ water treatment will effectively protect any equipment that needs treatment for scale and non-biological corrosion.
+• Bon Aqua™ water treatment will effectively protect any water-cooled equipment that needs treatment for scale and non-biological corrosion.

-• Bon Aqua™ treatment is ideal for: low and high pressure steam boilers, cooling towers, chiller-condensers, air washers, heat exchangers (plate frame, tube and shell, etc.), water cooled air compressors, injection mold machines, ice machines, fountains, medical vacuum pumps, ammonia compressors, freon refrigeration plants, and humidifiers, etc.
+• Bon Aqua™ treatment is ideal for: low and high pressure steam boilers, cooling towers, chiller-condensers, air washers, heat exchangers (plate frame, tube and shell, etc.), water cooled air compressors, injection mold machines, ice machines, fountains, vacuum pumps, ammonia compressors, freon refrigeration plants, and humidifiers, etc.

-Watching the video is key to understanding the benefits of this technology, because you'll learn:
+The 9 minute video is key to understanding the benefits of this technology, because you'll learn:

 • How scale and corrosion occur in HVAC equipment to begin with